 Application DeadlinesAdmission decisions for the full-time program are made within four admission rounds.
 Applicants who submit completed applications (including test scores) to the Admission Office by the December, January, February and April dates listed on www.marshall.usc.edu/admissions/applyonline will receive notification in approximately six weeks.
 Applicants are urged to file a completed application as early as possible, as the applicant pool is extremely competitive.
-The final deadline for the full-time program is April 1.
+The final deadline to apply for the full-time program is April 1.

 Focus on CollaborationThe ability to work in and manage teams is becoming increasingly important in business practice.
 Taking those skills from the program is a key part of each student’s leadership growth.

-Students are assigned to small teams for the first year of study.
+Students are assigned to small teams for the first semester of study.
 These teams are composed of students with diverse backgrounds and experiences to enhance the overall learning experience for each team member.
 In group projects, study groups and competitive assignments, teamwork is crucial to success.
 A greater understanding of teams is bolstered through formal discussions and presentations throughout the year.